1885 - 1889

 Cleveland easily won the election 1892 .
 He won by a third of a million popular votes and had 277 electoral votes to Harrison's 145.

 Grover Cleveland was the first president to have a child born in the White House.
+The baby was named Ruth.
 The Baby Ruth candy bar was named for her.
 The candy bars are still sold today.

-Cleveland and Franklin Roosevelt were the only two Presidents to when the popular vote in three elections.
+Cleveland and Franklin Roosevelt were the only two Presidents to win the popular vote in three elections.

 Cleveland never supported women's right to vote.